jlaumon/AssetCooker/Readme.md

 | `{ File[:-6] }`        | `albedo`           |
 | `{ File[1:1000] }`     | `rick_albedo`      |

+## Command Line Options

+- `-working_dir some/path`: Use `some/path` as the working directory (Current Directory in Windows terminology).
+The Config File is read from there, all relative paths are relative to there.
+Accepts both relative and absolute paths.
+- `-no_ui`: Run without UI, cook everything then exit.
+Exit code is 0 on success.
+- `-test`: Run unit tests then exit.
+Exit code is 0 on success.
+Note: Does nothing when Asset Cooker is compiled in Release mode (tests are disabled).

 ## Contributing
 Open an issue before doing a pull request.
 It's a hobby project, please be nice.